mash-a/memeRoyalty/readme.md

 # React Single Repo Example

 This is an example repository to show how you could have an API and React client in the same repositories.
+It includes setup for knex.

 ## Installation
+1. `createdb mycoolapp` (you can change the name of the db in `knexfile.js`)
 1. `yarn && cd client && yarn`

 ## Local Development